Vought F7U Cutlass: Background

 The Cutlass was developed in response to a competition organised by the United States Navy for a new carrier-capable day fighter that was launched on 1 June 1945.
 Specific requirements of the competition included the ability to fly at speeds of up to 600 mph and altitudes of up to 40000 ft.
 Vought decided to respond with a relatively radical design for the era.

 Vought's design team opted for an unconventional tailless configuration; this decision was heavily influenced by aerodynamic data obtained for various wartime projects undertaken by the German Arado and Messerschmitt companies that had been obtained at the close of World War II through German scientists who worked on the projects, though Vought designers denied any link to the German research at the time.
 Specifically, former Messerschmitt AG senior designer Woldemar Voigt, who supervised the development of numerous experimental jet fighters in Nazi Germany, contributed to its design with his experience in the development of the Messerschmitt P.1110 and P.1112 projects.
 The F7U was the last aircraft designed by Rex Beisel, who was responsible for the first fighter ever designed specifically for the U.S. Navy, the Curtiss TS-1 of 1922.

 Vought's design was given the company type number V-346 and later received the official designation of F7U when the aircraft was announced to be the winner of the competition.
-Reviewing official found the design, despite its unconventional nature, to pose an acceptable level of risk, less so than some of the competing submissions.
+Reviewing officials found the design, despite its unconventional nature, to pose an acceptable level of risk, less so than some of the competing submissions.
 During June 1946, an initial order for three XF7U-1 prototypes, each powered by a pair of Westinghouse J34 turbojet engines, was issued to the company.
 Construction took place at Vought's plant in Stratford, Connecticut.